axldm09/Proyecto_ML_Clasificacion/README.md

 # Description:
-This is repository contains the information of the final project of Machine learning.
+This repository contains the final project of Machine Learning.
+Major of Bachelors in Artificial Intelligence at Centro de Investion en Ciencias (UAEM)
+Created by Cristopher Axel Diaz Martinez.

 # Porpouse